cronvel/libnotify-ffi/README.md

 Having a button triggering action callback **MUST** imply a timeout callback mechanism...
 Sadly nothing changed for years in the spec.

-Also *libnotify* itself does not expose the event produced by the user closing the notification, but *libnotify-ffi* managed to get that information by spawning its own proxy to DBus.

 Worse: *libnotify* does not provide an easy way to get our callback response *out of the box*.
 Internally, *libnotify-ffi* has to play catch with some low-level gnome API to spawn a **BLOCKING** *g_main_loop*: **it is done in another thread so we do not actually block anything**.